Revision Facelift at a Glance

 | Tissue planes | Anatomically intact | Altered by scarring from prior dissection |

-| Blood supply to skin flap | Normal | Reduced and altered (prior dissection has interrupted some vessels) |
+| Blood supply to the skin | Normal | Reduced and altered by prior dissection |

-| Facial nerve location | Anatomically predictable | Less predictable; nerves may be displaced or surrounded by scar tissue |
+| Facial nerve location | Anatomically predictable | Less predictable; branches may be displaced or surrounded by scar tissue |

-| Skin reserve | Full | Reduced (some skin removed at the prior operation) |
+| Skin reserve | Full | Reduced, as some skin was removed at the prior operation |

 | Scar tissue | Absent | Present in variable amounts |

-| Surgical time | 2 to 5 hours depending on technique | Typically longer than the equivalent primary procedure |
+| Surgical time | Depends on technique | Often longer than the equivalent primary procedure |

-| Risk profile | Standard facelift risks | Standard risks plus increased rate of wound healing complications and less predictable outcomes |
+| Risk profile | Standard facelift risks | Standard risks plus higher wound-healing concern and less predictable outcomes |

 Timing After Prior Facelift Surgery